Aachen specialties & restaurants – Enjoy typical Aachen

 Aachen specialties

 If you're in town, you should definitely take the opportunity to try some of Aachen's specialities.
 Of course, Aachener Printen is one of them.
 How could it be otherwise?
 They are even named after the city.
 But there is more Culinarywhat the city has to offer.
-And that's not just Aachen Gingerbread.
+And that's not just Aachen Lebkuchen (gingerbread).
 The restaurants and the culinary offer of the city is diverse.
 Have you heard of Dresse Nougat? the city in Nordrhein-Westfalen has a lot to offer when it comes to the restaurant scene.
 Eating out in Aachen will surprise you with clever ideas.
 With our tips you are well equipped to get to know the culinary side of the city.
 Enjoy the Aachen food!

-Specialties in Aachen
+Culinary discoveries in Aachen

 When visiting Aachen, be sure to try some local specialties that are deeply rooted in the city's tradition.
 Here are a few you shouldn't miss: